 In our Home Care category, Colgate is increasing the use of recycled and recyclable plastics in our packaging and improving the ingredient sustainability profile of our products, including eliminating formaldehyde donors and reducing volatile organic compounds to improve air quality.
 We are also helping consumers save energy and water with our cleaning products.

 Hill’s Pet Nutrition is working to source its ingredients responsibly, reduce its operational footprint, and provide pet food to shelters at a discount to help millions of dogs and cats find their forever homes.
 Hill’s is also leading the way to Working Towards Zero Waste at Colgate.
-The first four “Zero Waste to Landfill” factories are Hill’s factories.
-Today, 100% of Hill’s dry pet food is produced at a Zero Waste to Landfill plant.
+Our first four TRUE Zero Waste certified factories were Hill’s factories.
+Today, 100% of all Hill’s dry pet food is produced at one of our TRUE Zero Waste certified plants.

-1 The performance results are based on representative products from the product portfolio evaluated against comparable Colgate products across three impact areas to characterize likely improvement in the sustainability profile, based on review of quantitative and qualitative data.
+(1) The performance results are based on representative products from the product portfolio evaluated against comparable Colgate products across three impact areas to characterize likely improvement in the sustainability profile, based on review of quantitative and qualitative data.

-2018 Product Highlights
+2019 Product Highlights

 Product Safety and Quality

 We continuously monitor and evaluate the safety of our ingredients, and we actively engage with outside experts and resources to understand emerging science and deepen our knowledge.
 We also comply with all aspects of the European Union’s REACH regulation (Registration, Evaluation, Authorization, and Restriction of Chemical substances).
 To learn more about the science behind our products, please visit the Scientific Excellence section of our website, our Ingredient Safety Policy and the Ingredient Safety section.